 Feedback can be strange and vulnerable, for both the recipient and the person giving it.
 First Round Review breaks down why some managers fail to give feedback:

 “They worry that what they need to communicate won't come out quite right or be well received.
 So they sit in silence — which ends up feeling far worse when people around them continue to make the same mistakes, underperform, and gradually get managed out.
 All of which might have been prevented had someone just intervened.”

-This identifies why it’s so essential to create a culture of consistent feedback within your business: if you don’t, you’ll lose good people simply because no one has helped them identify where they can improve.
+This identifies why it’s so essential to create a company culture of consistent feedback: if you don’t, you’ll lose good people simply because no one has helped them identify where they can improve.
 In this situation, it’s also not likely that you’re receiving feedback.
 CEO of the Energy Project Tony Schwartz notes in a piece for HBR that before creating a feedback culture in his business, the company had a “conflict-averse culture, preferring to see ourselves as a happy family for as long as our business prospered.”

 But that was an illusion: issues were simply shoved down and not talked about, and difficult periods for the business became all that more challenging to handle.
-The problem with not addressing problems in a timely fashion is that people never learn what they’re doing wrong, so they can’t improve or course correct.
-They also don’t know what they’re doing right — without positive reinforcement, employees can’t know what they’re getting right, and how to bring that into other aspects of their job.
+The problem with not addressing problems through employee feedback in a timely fashion is that there's a lack of personal development: people never learn what they’re doing wrong, so they can’t improve or course correct.
+They also don’t know what they’re doing right — without positive reinforcement, employees can’t know where they’re succeeding, and how to bring that into other aspects of their job.

 In fact, feedback is almost more important when things are going well than it is when they aren’t: when things are going generally well, feedback increases efficiency and creates more solid foundation for weathering rough periods at the company.